Sweden Takes on the ICE BOX Challenge: Building for a Sustainable Future

 The Ice Box Challenge Consortium

-The IG Passivhus organizes this challenge with the support of Passive House Institute and the International Passive House Association (iPHA)
+The IG Passivhus Sverige organises this challenge with the support of the Passive House Institute and the International Passive House Association